 With a large selection of vacation rentals at competitive prices, Vrbo is a great place to book your next trip.
 Despite the travel category making sense, Vrbo codes its rentals as “professional services” and “real estate”.
 This means you are unlikely to receive bonus points on your travel-focused credit card.
 Regardless, we recommend you still consider booking a Vrbo rental if the price is better than hotels and Airbnb.

-Earlier this year, Expedia announced it is retiring its HomeAway U.S. brand to put more focus on Vrbo.
-Whether or not that will change anything remains to be seen, but most Vrbo rentals are still not coding as travel as of 2020.
+In 2020, Expedia announced it is retiring its HomeAway U.S. brand to put more focus on Vrbo.
+Whether or not that will change anything remains to be seen, but most Vrbo rentals are still not coding as travel as of 2023.

 Get The Vacationer Newsletter